South Africa Country Commercial Guide

 Last published date:

-Tariffs & NTB’s U.S. companies have cited protective tariffs as a barrier to trade in South Africa.
-Non-tariff barriers (NTBs) to trade include port congestion, technical standards, customs valuation above invoice prices, theft of goods, import permits, antidumping measures, foreign worker visa permitting. violations of intellectual property rights (IPR), an inefficient bureaucracy, and excessive regulation, and requirements to localize supply chains.
+U.S. companies have cited protective tariffs as a barrier to trade in South Africa.
+Non-tariff barriers (NTBs) to trade include port congestion, burdensome technical standards, customs valuation practices that exceed invoice prices, theft of goods, import permits requirements, antidumping measures, restrictions on foreign worker visas, weak enforcement of intellectual property rights (IPR), bureaucratic inefficiencies, excessive regulation, local content or supply chain localization requirements.

-Chicken restrictions In 2015, South Africa agreed to a Tariff-Rate Quota (TRQ) with the United States to allow the import of 65,000 tons per year of bone-in chicken leg quarters free of the anti-dumping duties.
-Half of the quota is reserved for historically disadvantaged importers (HDIs).
+Chicken restrictions In 2015, South Africa agreed to a Tariff-Rate Quota (TRQ) with the United States to allow a set volume per year (71,963 in 2024/2025) of bone-in chicken free of the anti-dumping duties.
 All imports of U.S. chicken require a health certificate from the Department of Agriculture, Forestry, and Fisheries, and bone-in leg quarters require a quota permit from the International Trade Administration Commission (ITAC).
 South Africa increased the tariff from 37 percent to 62 percent on bone-in chicken portions.
 It also increased tariffs on frozen boneless chicken cuts from 12 percent to 42 percent.
-The increased duty will apply to poultry imports from all countries excluding European Union and Southern African Development Community members.
-In 2019, the South African Government, poultry industry, unions, and importers signed a Poultry Sector Master Plan (PMP) and created a PMP Council to monitor its implementation.
+The TRQ for U.S. poultry has not been fully utilized since the 2019/2020 quota.

-SACU For additional information on trade barriers for the Southern Africa Customs Union that includes South Africa, please see the National Trade Estimate Report on Foreign Trade Barriers published by the Office of the U.S. Trade Representative at:
+SACU For additional information on trade barriers for the Southern Africa Customs Union that includes South Africa, please see the National Trade Estimate Report on Foreign Trade Barriers published by the Office of the U.S. Trade Representative.

 ×